dinis-fjorge/my-chat-gpt/README.md

 You may need to install Angular CLI version 15.2.1 seperately.
 If you have issues with the following step.

-Run `npm run startFull` to run both the frontend and the backend server from one command.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the front end files.
+Follow the guides below to start the frontend and backend servers.

 ## Running just the Backend Server